Mary E. Williamson

 Mary E. (Ellen) Williamson (April 24, 1924 - December 3, 2012) was an American aviator who served as a WASP (Women Airforce Service Pilots) during World War II.
 She was also a communications professor at the University of Nebraska Omaha.

 Early life, education and military service

 Mary E. Williamson was born on April 24, 1924, in Kansas City, Missouri, to Elmer C. Williamson and Ruth Peterman Williamson.
-Mary was an only child, whom her mother Ruth raised on her own.
+She was an only child, whom her mother raised on her own.
 The two remained very close throughout her life.

-Williamson decided to attend Baker University after high school in 1941, but soon transferred to the Missouri School of Journalism at the University of Missouri in Columbia, Missouri.
+Williamson attended Baker University after high school in 1941, but soon transferred to the Missouri School of Journalism at the University of Missouri in Columbia.

 She finished this two-year program quickly and left for Sweetwater, Texas, in April 1944 to train as a pilot in the WASP (Women Air Force Service Pilots) program.
 She served from April 1 to September 1, 1944, but never served on a mission before the war came to an end.